-Property management specialist FirstPort manages 185,000 homes across almost 4,000 developments, a third of which are independent living retirement homes.
+Property management specialist FirstPort manages thousands of homes across 3,900 developments, a third of which are independent living retirement homes.
 Keith Shields, managing director of FirstPort’s Retirement Property Services division, says: “It’s a really interesting time, not just in the retirement market but the property market generally.”

 He highlights the need to build more retirement homes, since demand is not matched with provision.
 Estimates suggest there is potential need for 1.7 million purpose-built homes for older people.
 “There are between 5,000 and 6,000 retirement homes built each year but we need to be building five or six times as many,” Shields explains.

 Another issue is the need for different types of retirement property to suit wide-ranging situations and needs.
 “Some people may have retired at 65 but for others the idea of retiring at that age is long gone.”

 This is borne out by latest Office for National Statistics figures for December 2017 to February this year, which showed just under 1.2 million over-65s are working.
 That’s equivalent to 10% of the entire age group, almost double what it was 25years ago.

 “The older population is diverse, ranging from 55-year-olds up to people in their 90s, so there’s no one-size-fits-all answer,” says social care expert Sara Livadeas, who has 20 years’ experience at national and local level.